sourcegraph/about/content/terms/self-hosted.md

   <i>**Short version**: Each party’s liability is limited to direct damages wherever possible, and to no more than $100 or the amount you paid us to access the software.
 Please read this section carefully.</i>
 </span>

-EACH PARTY WILL BE LIABLE TO THE OTHER PARTY FOR DIRECT DAMAGES ONLY.
+<br>EACH PARTY WILL BE LIABLE TO THE OTHER PARTY FOR DIRECT DAMAGES ONLY.
 THE FOLLOWING TYPES OF DAMAGES WILL BE EXCLUDED: INDIRECT DAMAGES, CONSEQUENTIAL DAMAGES, SPECIAL DAMAGES, PUNITIVE DAMAGES, LOST PROFITS, LOST REPUTATION, AND COST OF REPLACEMENT SERVICES.

 EXCEPT WHERE PROHIBITED BY LAW OR FEES OWED EXCEED THE BELOW LIMIT, NEITHER PARTY’S TOTAL LIABILITY TO THE OTHER (AGGREGATED ACROSS ALL CLAIMS) WILL EXCEED YOUR ANNUAL LICENSE FEE IN THE SUBSCRIPTION YEAR IN WHICH THE UNDERLYING CLAIM AROSE OR ONE HUNDRED DOLLARS ($100), WHICHEVER IS GREATER.